A Survey of Low-bit Large Language Models: Basics, Systems, and Algorithms: Frameworks and System Support

 \subsection{System Support for Quantization}

-In practical implementations, it is perplexing that some quantization algorithms, although reducing the bitwidth of weight or activation, do not lead to faster inference.
-Therefore, a critical question comes into mind: \textit{How do quantization actually achieve real acceleration and storage saving?} To answer this question, we first need to clarify the {data transmission process} involved in model inference.
+In practical implementations, it is perplexing that some quantization algorithms, although reducing the bitwidth of weight or activation, do not lead to a faster inference.
+Therefore, a critical question comes into mind: \textit{How does quantization actually achieve real acceleration and storage saving?} To answer this question, we must first clarify the {data transmission process} involved in model inference.

 The {data transmission process of weight and activation} in the multi-level caching system is outlined in Figure~\ref{fig:sec2:dataflow}, which shows the general dataflow of quantized LLMs.
 GPUs typically use a hierarchical cache structure with multiple levels, each with different sizes and IO speeds.
 On-chip caches (L2 cache, shared memory, and registers) provide faster access but have limited capacity, while off-chip caches (device memory or global memory, host memory) offer more capacity but have slower access speed.
 Therefore, in today's LLMs inference frameworks, we need to load and compute data in segments with highly parallel single instruction, multiple threads (SIMT) paradigm to ensure an acceptable inference speed.